RC2630/DatabaseNormalForms/algorithm_descriptions.md

 		- check if fd.left is a superkey of rel
 		- if it is not, then it violates BCNF

+- is relation in BCNF
+	- input: R rel
+	- output: bool
+	- steps:
+		- for each fd in rel.fds, check to see if it violates BCNF
+		- if yes, then the relation is not in BCNF
+		- if all fds do not violate BCNF then rel is in BCNF

 - BCNF decomp
 	- input: R rel
 	- output: set\<R>